ElektraInitiative/PermaplanT/doc/guidelines/logging.md

 log::debug!("This is my variable: {}", some_variable);
 ```

-As you can see the behavior is the same as it is for example for `println!()`.
+As you can see, it can be used in the same way as for example `println!()`.

 ## Log SQL queries